earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 | Band 7 - mid-infrared | 2105 - 2155 | 500 | 18 |

-In the next lesson, we will dive further into multi-band imagery.
-We will begin to work with NAIP imagery in `R`.
+In the next lesson, you will learn how to work with NAIP imagery in `R`.

 <div class="notice--info" markdown="1">

 ## Additional Resources:

 * <a href="http://biodiversityinformatics.amnh.org/interactives/bandcombination.php" target="_blank" data-proofer-ignore=''>Learn more about band combinations</a>
-* <a href="https://www.e-education.psu.edu/natureofgeoinfo/c8_p12.html" target="_blank" data-proofer-ignore=''>About multi spectral data - Penn State E-education</a>
+* <a href="https://www.e-education.psu.edu/natureofgeoinfo/c8_p12.html" target="_blank" data-proofer-ignore=''>About multispectral data - Penn State e-Education</a>

 </div>